MicrosoftDocs/dynamics365smb-docs/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 ---
-title: Design details - reservation, order tracking, and zction messaging | Microsoft Docs
+title: Design details - reservation, order tracking, and action messaging | Microsoft Docs
 description: The reservations system is comprehensive and includes the interrelated and parallel features of Order Tracking and Action Messaging.
 author: brentholtorf
 ms.topic: conceptual